-The maximum number of Shares issuable, but not already issued, upon conversion of RSUs granted or available for grant under the RSU Plan, unless otherwise approved by shareholders, is 142,500 Shares (the "RSU Plan Limit"), representing in aggregate approximately 0.2% of the Corporation's issued and outstanding common shares as at May 7, 2019.
-There are no RSUs outstanding as of May 7, 2019.
+The maximum number of Shares issuable, but not already issued, upon conversion of RSUs granted or available for grant under the RSU Plan and under all other security based compensation arrangements of the Corporation, including the Option Plan described above, cannot exceed 3,776,153 common shares of the Corporation unless otherwise approved by shareholders, representing in aggregate approximately 5.8% of the Corporation's issued and outstanding common shares as at May 6, 2020.
+There are no RSUs outstanding as of May 6, 2020.